 What makes this park so special are the miles of 19th-century gardens that have been maintained and that lead to sprawling meadows.
 Many of the trees and shrubs burst into bloom as spring hits the air and the vivid pink hues of rhododendrons and azaleas decorate the landscape.

 Things to do at Maudslay State Park in Newburyport include hiking, biking and horseback riding.
 In winter, there is also cross-country skiing available.

 Address: 74 Curzon Mill Rd, Newburyport, MA 01950

 Nickerson State Park

-The 1900 acre Nickerson State Park is a magnificent park in the Cape Cod area created from the local estate of a Chicago liquor distiller.
+The 1900 acre Nickerson State Park is a magnificent park in the Cape Cod area that runs near the Old Kings Highway, one of the well-known Massachusetts scenic byways.
+The state park was created from the local estate of a Chicago liquor distiller.
 The scenery differs vastly from what one has come to expect from the Cape, as undulating wooded hills and crystal clear ponds form the landscape here.
 The largest pond is Mill Pond.

 There are over 400 campsite places available including for tent camping and RV camping.